American Association of Philosophy Teachers Studies in Pedagogy

 Copyright to AAPT Studies in Pedagogy is held by the American Association of Philosophy Teachers.
 Permissions are managed by the Philosophy Documentation Center.

-- Authors are free to reuse their own articles in other publications they write or edit, and no further permission is required.
+- Authors are free to reuse their own articles in other publications they write or edit - no further permission is required.
 We only require acknowledgment of the original publication in AAPT Studies in Pedagogy.

 - Authorized users may make up to 100 print copies of single articles for any personal, instructional, or non-commercial purpose.
 No further permission is required.